 Canary Capital's latest filing comes following its recent submissions for a spot XRP ETF and a spot Litecoin ETF, indicating the firm’s aggressive expansion into the ETF space.

-Founded by Steven McClurg, who previously established Valkyrie Funds, Canary responds to growing investor demand for regulated digital asset-backed funds.
+Founded by Steven McClurg, who previously established Valkyrie Funds, Canary responds to growing investor demand for regulated digital asset-backed funds, per reports.

 Despite the growing interest in spot Solana ETFs, the regulatory environment remains complex.
 Earlier this year, the SEC classified Solana as a security in its regulatory actions against Binance.
 This classification raises questions about the approval process for Solana ETFs.